Afirestriker/Git-Guide/README.md

 > # Git commands and their use
  //global -> set the username and email for every repository on your computer
  //remove global to set username and email for current repo only.
- git config --global user.name "<author/userName>"
+ git config --global user.name "author/userName"
- git config --global user.email "<email-registered-with-GitHub>"
+ git config --global user.email "email-registered-with-GitHub"

  //cd into the folder where you want to create new or clone project repository